Last Updated on January 29, 2023 by Andrew Shih

 Here are my favorite free stock photo sites if you need images.

 I also highly recommend three essential tools for editing and enriching my post – Grammarly, Canva, and Snagit.

 Grammarly is a must-have tool for any content writer and blogger.
 You want your content error-free from basic spelling and grammatical mistakes that could turn away the readers and damage your credibility.

 You can start with Grammarly for free and use it as a grammar and syntax checker.
-Premium version has all the basic functionalities and more powerful features such as Microsoft Word plugin, plagiarism checker, and effectiveness of your writing.
-It has been a tremendous time saver for me.

 AVOID: Do not plagiarize other people’s work.
 It applies to images as well.
 Don’t just grab an image from Google; you need to get specific consent from the creator.
 Stick with the royalty-free sites mentioned earlier.